a2jinhee/a2jinhee.github.io/_posts/paper_review/2024-07-02-noisy-quant.md

   3. At inference time, Noisy Bias is added to the input activation before quantization.
   4. Denoising bias is removed from the layer output.
 - Proposal
-  1. Theoretically shows the possibility and proves feasible conditions for reducing the quantization error heavy-tailed distributions with a fixed additive noisy bias
+  1. Theoretically shows the possibility and proves feasible conditions for reducing the quantization error of heavy-tailed distributions with a fixed additive noisy bias
   2. Proposes NoisyQuant, a quantizer-agnostic enhancement for PTQ performance on activation quantization.
 NoisyQuant achieves the first success in actively refining the distribution being quantized to reduce quantization error following the theoretical results on additive noisy bias, with minimal computation overhead.
   3. Demonstrates consistent performance improvement by applying NoisyQuant on top of existing PTQ quantizers.